Forney locomotive: Related designs

 The Mason Locomotive Works, developed the Mason Bogie locomotive, a type of British Single Fairlie.
 Unlike the Forneys, the Mason Bogies were articulated locomotives: the boiler and fuel/water tank were on the main frame and the engine was on a separate steam "bogie" that was articulated to pivot beneath the boiler.
 Because the bogie was articulated, the reach rod and reversing lever were positioned above the main frame earning the locomotives the nickname "sewing machines."

 Surviving locomotives

-Today, Forney locomotives can still be seen on Maine Narrow Gauge Railroad Museum The Hoosier Valley Railroad Museum and at the Forney Transportation Museum.
+Today, Forney locomotives can still be seen on the Maine Narrow Gauge Railroad Museum, the Hoosier Valley Railroad Museum, and the Forney Transportation Museum.
 The No. 3 and No. 5 locomotives on the Disneyland Railroad were originally built as Forneys, but are now Boston-type locomotives.